astronomical3/GitScripts/README.md

 * `mkgit` -- creates a local project folder with an empty git repo automatically
   * Usage: `~/Desktop/GitScripts/mkgit <new_folder_name>`
+  * must be used in directory where you want to create your new project folder, and that directory should not contain a Git repo itself.
 * `mkclone` -- automatically creates a local clone of a remote Git repo in any directory
   * Usage: `~/Desktop/GitScripts/mkclone <existing_directory> <remote_repo_url>`
 * `propergitfetch` -- fetches remote repo changes.
 Great for local repos with multiple remote repo connections.